Provence’s countryside & various landforms

 Provence boasts some four-fifths of French flora on less than one fifth of the country’s surface.
 In order to adapt dryness, most of plants and trees have small and persistent leaves, often glossy on top to reflect the solar radiation and reduce heating, and hairy underneath to keep moisture.
 They bloom early, sometimes in winter, mainly in the spring.
 Few blossom in summer which is a season when vegetals are at rest because of an intense heat and long draughts, lasting sometimes more than three months.

-Vegetation is closely dependent on the climatic conditions and on the elevation.
+A vegetation closely dependent on the climatic conditions and on the elevation

 At low altitude, if the original forest is the evergreen (or holm) oak, forests are today dominated by pine trees.
 But a great part of hills are covered by shrubland caracterized by small, evergreen and mainly prickly trees.
 The areas lying higher can be covered by different types of vegetation : first of all, the downy oak forest where oaks are at times associated with several species of maple or rowan ; then, the scotch pine or black pine forest.
 From about 1,000 meters above sea level, as the mountain climate dominates, the Mediterranean species become less present : the beech tree forest is the most common, associated with conifers such as fir, larch and mountain pine.